vuejs/eslint-plugin-vue/docs/rules/space-between-siblings.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/space-between-siblings
-description: Insert newlines between sibling tags in template
+description: Require or disallow newlines between sibling tags in template
 ---
 # vue/space-between-siblings

-> Insert newlines between sibling tags in template
+> Require or disallow newlines between sibling tags in template

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details

-This rule requires newlines between sibling HTML tags
+This rule requires or disallows newlines between sibling HTML tags

 <eslint-code-block fix :rules="{'vue/space-between-siblings': ['error']}">